Skip to content

 The Hive Engine 🐝

 A modern architecture for massive scale.
-While older tools rely on heavy OS threads or memory-intensive Virtual Machines, the newly released Hive Engine (v0.9.0) flips the paradigm with a pure-Go Actor Model.
+Unlike older tools relying on heavy OS threads, the new Hive Engine uses a pure-Go lock-free Actor Model.

-By isolating each concurrent connection into an ultra-lightweight Goroutine and utilizing lock-free message passing, Gopher-Glide bypasses traditional memory and scheduling bottlenecks.
-A single instance can easily generate over 50,000 RPS on a standard multi-core machine with a proven zero-garbage (0 allocs/op) metrics subsystem.
+By isolating connections into ultra-lightweight Goroutines, a single instance can easily generate over 50,000 RPS with zero-garbage (0 allocs/op) overhead.

 graph TD